 Research by Matthias Gruber and others has revealed how a higher level of curiosity results in better learning and retention of the relevant material.
 In other words, it primes the brain’s ‘thinking to learn’ skills.

-This is because it activates the brain’s reward circuitry and release of neurotransmitter dopamine in the caudate nucleus and hippocampus, both vital to learning and the formation of new memories.
+This is because it activates the brain’s reward circuitry and release of the neurotransmitter dopamine in the caudate nucleus and hippocampus, both vital to learning and the formation of new memories.

 As a kid, I spent countless hours in my Dad’s study poring over his anatomy books, copying the anatomical drawings of different structures; nephrons in the kidney, and the valves of the heart, setting up a life long fascinating for human biology.

-Of course some things we are curious about can turn out to be a bit on the scary side.
-Exploring a cave might expose you to creatures such as cockroaches, bats or big hairy spiders, which on first encounter might make us squeal or run away.
+Of course, some things we are curious about can turn out to be a bit on the scary side.
+Exploring a cave might expose you to creatures such as cockroaches, bats or big hairy spiders, which on the first encounter might make us squeal or run away.
 What makes the difference is choosing to move beyond our fear or disgust to allow the excitement to discovery to translate into curious enthusiasm.